amrohendawi/expense-tracker-app/docs/improved_dissertation.md

 1. Server-side validation of all user inputs
 2. Protection against common web vulnerabilities (XSS, CSRF)
-3. Database access through parameterized queries via Prisma
+3. Database access using direct SQL queries with PostgreSQL
 4. HTTPS encryption for all data transmission
 5. Data encryption at rest for sensitive financial information